cloudbase/garm/README.md

 POST /webhooks
 ```

 This API endpoint must be added to your github repository or organization, and must be publicly accessible.
 There is no authentication on this URL.
-Validation of the workflow POST body is done, if a secret is configured when defining the repository or organization in ```garm```.
+Validation of the workflow POST body is done, if a secret is configured (highly recommended) when defining the repository or organization in ```garm```.
 Optionally, you can place a reverse proxy in front of it, and configure [basic auth](https://docs.nginx.com/nginx/admin-guide/security-controls/configuring-http-basic-authentication/).

 ### The callback_url option